CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: February 11th, 2017

+**Today's Progress**: More introduction to node.js with learnyounode

+**Thoughts**: I can tell I'm getting into this because all weekend I have been hanging out to get a little free time so I can jump into the next chllange, or impliment the change I just thought of on the current one.
+Hopefully I continue having this much fun with the backend work.

 ### Day 22: February 10th, 2017

 **Today's Progress**: Lots more Node.js basics with learnyounode today.